NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal Sentencing Guidelines

 They are going to be guided by the Federal Sentencing Guidelines, which basically give them a range of sentences as to what they can give you, which includes mandatory minimum sentences.
-They can certainly go above or below the Federal Sentencing Guidelines, but they are instructed to consider those guidelines.
+They can certainly go above or below the Federal Sentencing Guidelines, but they are instructed to consider those guidelines as a starting point.
 Your defense lawyer will prepare a sentencing memo.

 In fact, they must consider those Guidelines in formulating their sentence.
 So, that will be the end of your case.
 You'll be sentenced.
-You'll end up getting out on supervised release, and then ultimately, once you finish everything, you'll be done with your federal case.
+You'll end up being released on supervised release, and then, ultimately, once you've completed everything, you'll be finished with your federal case.

 Another route, if you don't enter into a plea agreement with the government, would obviously be to go to trial.
 Twelve jurors would have to find you either guilty or innocent, or it would be a hung jury where all of the jurors can't agree, in which case the government would have an opportunity to re-try you if they chose to do so.